 2. Blind Girl Runs Cross Country With Guide Dog

 Sami was just like your everyday sixteen year old, except Sami was blind.
-However, that didn’t stopped Sami from running cross country.
+However, that didn’t stop her from running cross country.

 Before going blind in eighth grade, she loved to run, but she didn’t want to stop because of her disability.
 Because of her guide dog, Chloe, she was able to continue doing what she loved.